-Northampton Borough Council aims to approve and adopt a local code of corporate governance by the end of November 2009.
-The code has been drafted and will be reviewed as part of the work plan of constitutional working party.
-The code will be consistent with the principles of the CIPFA/SOLACE Framework 'Delivering Good Governance in Local Government' (CIPFA 2007).
+Northampton Borough Council has, through its cross party Constitutional Review Working Group agreed a local code of corporate governance which is scheduled to be adopted by Full Council in July 2010.
+The code format is based on the CIPFA/SOLACE Framework 'Delivering Good Governance in Local Government' (CIPFA 2007).
 The code, when implemented, will be subject to a review by Internal Audit.